 The US Securities and Exchange Commission’s (SEC) “Interactive Data” initiative continues to progress forward.
 Thus far, some 1,500 corporations have filed their financial information using XBRL tags to facilitate review and analysis, of which almost 400 have had done detailed tagging of their footnotes.
 By June 2011 all public companies will have to provide an XBRL-tagged, interactive version of their financial statements.
 As I’ve noted in the past, I think companies should find ways to automate the XBRL tagging process to make it as efficient as possible and make this a part of a close-to-report process automation effort that can lower the cost of compliance, and give companies more time to review the substance (not just the details) of their filings.

-Topics: Accounting and Finance, XBRL, Business Technology, Business Performance Management (BPM), Chief Financial Officer, Financial Performance Management (FPM), IT Performance Management (ITPM), Corporate Finance, Financial Performance Management
+Topics: Office of Finance, XBRL, Business Technology, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), IT Performance Management (ITPM), Corporate Finance, Financial Performance Management

 Ventana Research has just announced its Value Index for Financial Performance Management (FPM) for 2010.
 Our value indexes are user-focused assessments of how well software vendors and packages enable companies to improve their execution of core processes.
 This one is designed to help businesses, especially the finance organization, evaluate the FPM software suites offered by major vendors in the context of their specific needs.
 Ventana Research defines financial performance management as the practice of managing the efficiency and effectiveness of financial processes including analytics, budgeting, consolidation, planning, reporting and strategy.
 The methodology we use to produce the Value Indexes involves evaluating in detail aspects of product functionality and suitability-to-task as well as the effectiveness of vendor support for the buying process and customer assurance.